-The following shows a completed pipeline in Xapix using a Kafka event stream and several other data sources.
+The following shows a completed pipeline in Xapix using a Kafka event stream and several other Connectors.
 It contains the usual elements of a pipeline built for a REST endpoint and you use the same techniques to build it.

 A topic is divided into ordered partitions where each partition is consumed by ONLY one Consumer.

 Kafka event streams contains a single topic which is streamed between two types of Kafka clients - Producers and Consumers.
 Producers create new messages while Consumers read messages.
 For a Consumer to read the published messages, it must be subscribed to the topic.